sniklaus/pytorch-unflow/README.md

 # pytorch-unflow
 This is a personal reimplementation of UnFlow [1] using PyTorch.
 Should you be making use of this work, please cite the paper accordingly.
 Also, make sure to adhere to the <a href="https://github.com/simonmeister/UnFlow/blob/master/LICENSE">licensing terms</a> of the authors.
-Should you be making use of this particular implementation, please acknowledge it appropriately.
+Should you be making use of this particular implementation, please acknowledge it appropriately [2].

 <a href="https://arxiv.org/abs/1711.07837" rel="Paper"><img src="http://www.arxiv-sanity.com/static/thumbs/1711.07837v1.pdf.jpg" alt="Paper" width="100%"></a>